satanu01/CacheProfiler/README.md

 - **Private L2 cache per thread**
 - **Shared, inclusive Last-Level Cache (LLC)**

-The tool periodically logs cache access and miss statistics to a CSV file **for ROI code segment (for that you have to instrument source code earlier)**.
+The tool periodically logs cache access and miss statistics to a CSV file **for ROI code segment (for that you have to instrument source code earlier) or set the `gotROI` to `true`, it will provide you for the whole program**.

 ------